About studying abroad

 job hunting

-△ Studying abroad alone is not enough to be evaluated
+△ Studying abroad alone is not enough for evaluation

 friend